leangjia/blender_docs/manual/compositing/types/color/z_combine.rst

 .. note:: Valid Input

    Z Input Sockets do not accept fixed values; they must get a vector set (see Map Value node).
-   Image Input Sockets will not accept a color since it does not have UV coordinates.
+   Image Input Sockets will not accept a color since they do not have UV coordinates.

 .. figure:: /images/compositing_types_color_z-combine_example-2.png
    :width: 700px